 Moving is stressful.
 Your renters insurance policy doesn’t have to be.
+If you are switching between apartments, it is important to ensure your policy aligns with the expenses and liabilities you may incur at the new apartment.
 There are a few things to keep in mind about your renters insurance moving with you and all your boxes.

 When moving into another apartment, your renters insurance coverage will transfer with you to your new place.
 There is typically no limitation or exclusion in your coverage in your new principal residence for 30 days from the time you begin to move the property there.

 Let your insurance agent know about your move as soon as possible.
 But you should be covered in your new apartment up to 30 days following the start of move-in.

 Will I incur a penalty when I transfer renters insurance?

 Your policy should remain in effect with no penalty for transferring your renters insurance.
 Although your premiums may be adjusted to appropriately cover you in your new apartment.

 Your insurance agent will review the details of your new apartment and tailor your coverage for the best renters insurance policy for your circumstances.
 The new premiums could just as easily rise as fall.